bbauska/meta-react-basics/README.md

 >     setupTests.js

 Since the components folder is currently empty, you can add a component for each of the sections of the typography-focused blog.
-Here\'s the structural update:
+Here&apos;s the structural update:

 > src/